garagesteve1155/FunctionFormer2/README.md

 Watch it generate imports → globals → functions → main.

-Pre-run QA sweep runs; then it asks permission to execute your script.
+Automated pre-run QA sweep runs; then it asks permission to execute your script.

-After each run, give feedback or say “ship it”.
-It will apply one minimal edit per round.
+After each run, it will automatically fix any traceback errors.
+Users also have the option to give feedback or tell it to end testing.

 Shortcuts: Ctrl+Enter submits text in popups.